 Once the threat is gone, your body is meant to return to a normal, relaxed state.
-Unfortunately, the nonstop complications of modern life mean that some people's alarm systems rarely shut off.
+Unfortunately, the nonstop complications of modern life and its demands and expectations mean that some people's alarm systems rarely shut off.

-Stress management gives you a range of tools to reset your alarm system.
+Stress management gives you a range of tools to reset and to recalibrate your alarm system.
 It can help your mind and body adapt (resilience).
 Without it, your body might always be on high alert.
 Over time, chronic stress can lead to serious health problems.

 Don't wait until stress damages your health, relationships or quality of life.
 Start practicing stress management techniques today.

 Sign up for free, and stay up to date on research advancements, health tips and current health topics, like COVID-19, plus expertise on managing health.